j0458/jhua0458_9103_Tut3/README.md

 # jhua0458_9103_Final
 ## How to Interact
-The work as a whole achieves dynamic effects through rotation.
-The specific interactive effects are as follows:
+The entire piece demonstrates dynamic state transitions controlled by mouse and keyboard input.
+The detailed interaction methods are outlined below:

 - **Use different keyboard keys to change the main element's state：** Pressing any of the Q, W, E, or R keys triggers changes in the main visual element, adding distinct layers and interactivity based on the key pressed.

+- **Main visual elements rotate (`mouseX`):** As the `mouseX` changes, the main visual element will rotate.

 - **Random stars appear in the center:** By clicking the mouse, twinkling stars will appear randomly in the center circle, increasing the overall fun and uncertainty.

-- **Star Rotation Dynamics (`mouseX`):** As the mouse moves horizontally, the vertex stars and the central star at the bottom of the hexagram rotate correspondingly.
+- **Star rotation dynamics (`mouseX`):** When the `mouseX` changes, the vertex star and the center star at the bottom of the hexagonal star will rotate accordingly.

 - **Six gradient circle zoom effects (`mouseX`):** When `mouseX` increases, the radius of the gradient circle decreases.
 Conversely, when `mouseX` decreases, the radius of the gradient circle increases.